 Frequently Asked Questions

-How much does a new air-conditioner cost for a 2,000 sq ft home in Florida?
+How much is the cost of a new AC unit in Florida for a 2,000 sq ft home in Florida?

-Most homes this size need a 4- to 5-ton system.
-Installed prices typically land between $5,500 and $8,000, depending on efficiency rating and duct condition.
+Most homes this size need a 4 to 5 ton unit.
+Installed prices land between $5,500 and $8,000.
+This depends on efficiency rating and duct condition.

 What is the average cost to replace an AC unit in Florida?